How To Study and Prepare for the GMAT, GRE, and EA

 Think about when you will study.
 What time can you carve out of a day or week.
 If you have children, can you study after they go to bed?
 Do you have commuting time on a train or a longer lunch break to study?
 If you take an in-person course or hire a tutor, when will that fit into your schedule?
 Come up with a study plan that works for you.

 Lizzie: When I was studying, I was pregnant and had a young son who was a great sleeper.
 So I would come home from work and spend time with my family.
 After he went to bed, I would study from 7:30-9:30 pm and then wake up at 5:30 am to study more.
-It required planning and communication with my husband to carve out that time.
+It required planning and communication with my husband to carve out that time, but it was great practice for the studying I did when enrolled in the program.

 Kristina: I have two young boys (they were 8 and 5), and at first it was difficult to find time to study.
 My family lives in the area and they were very supportive.
 They took turns taking my boys out when I was doing my course on weekend mornings or for an afternoon so I could study.
 Also, I travel a lot and thought I could study while traveling.
 But there isn’t that much room on a plane for your text book, papers, and calculator.
 Think through how and where you’ll study.